AlbertoFormaggio1/speech_recognition/README.md

 It is likely that by fine-tuning on bigger datasets with also some "language switch" inside the single recordings, the network will be able to understand more easily this special cases.

-The training script was mainly inspired by https://github.com/huggingface/transformers/blob/main/examples/pytorch/speech-recognition/run_speech_recognition_ctc.py while the decoding script was entirely written by myself.
+The training script was inspired by https://github.com/huggingface/transformers/blob/main/examples/pytorch/speech-recognition/run_speech_recognition_ctc.py while the decoding script was entirely written by myself.

 ## Wav2Vec 2.0
 Wav2Vec 2.0 is a pre-trained state-of-the-art transformer-based network released by Facebook mainly relying on the idea of self-supervised learning.